Lead generation is a critical component of business growth, and one of the most effective ways to accomplish it is through email.

 One of the most significant advantages of email lead generation is that it is a far more financially viable option than most other forms of advertising.

 Paying for advertising can put a big dent in a company’s finances, one that will take some time to recuperate.
-You can create an in-depth and automated email marketing system for as low as $300 monthly.
+You can create an in-depth, automated email marketing system for as little as $300 per month.

 2. Accessibility

-Whether it’s for work, checking up on deliveries from online shops, or weekly subscriptions to newsletters, pretty much everyone has an email account, making it a very accessible form of communication.
+Whether it’s for work, checking on deliveries from online shops, or weekly subscriptions to newsletters, almost everyone has an email account, making it a highly accessible form of communication.
+Because email is so accessible, it’s the ideal channel for lead generation and client expansion.

 3. Visibility

 Unlike pay-per-click ads or social media posts, your offers will not disappear.
-Your email will stay in the line of sight for quite some time, improving the chances of the recipient opening it.
+Your email will remain in the recipient's line of sight for a long time, increasing the likelihood of opening it.

-Unless the recipient deletes it, an email will stay inside an inbox for as long as that email account is still active.
-It means once you send an email, unless it is deleted or accidentally goes into spam, the receiver will see it at least once throughout the day.
+Unless the recipient deletes it, an email will remain in the inbox for as long as the email account is active.
+It means that once you send an email, unless it is deleted or accidentally goes to spam, the recipient will see it at least once during the day.

-This truth is also compounded by how frequently people check their emails, especially if waiting for something important.
+This truth is compounded by how often people check their email, especially when waiting for something important.

 4. Highly adaptable